Hello World Slack app using Bolt

 1. Signing Secret

-• Head to your Slack app configuration page on the API site.
+• Head to your Slack app settings page on the API site.

 • Click OAuth & Permissions from the sidebar.